 Understanding the architecture of the near-subsurface at different scales includes the characterisation of underground reservoirs for water, georesources and storage, and the regolith, a critical interface between the solid Earth and external envelopes, which are subjected to numerous anthropogenic and climatic stresses.

 This involves characterising and parameterising the geometry of the subsurface in 3D.
 Multiscale "digital geological maps" must evolve to become 3D information systems collating complementary information on the subsurface, forming the basis for new digital services.
-We will need to answer questions such as: “What is the nature of the rock in an x, y and z location and what are its properties?
+We will need to provide services in order to answer questions such as: “What is the nature of the rock in an x, y and z location and what are its properties?
 How certain are we of this?” ; ?”
 We will need to process data (e.g. by carrying out thickness and depth calculations and projections as maps or sections, or by applying a predictive geoscience approach).

 Work will first be carried out on RGF sites, including the new "Paris Basin" and "Alps and Peripheral Basins" sites.